-Fig. 1.31 The function of T helper cells (T_h cells).
-T_h cells are activated by binding to antigen-MHC class II complexes on the surface of APCs.
-By releasing stimulatory signals (cytokines), they induce maturation of B cells and activation of macrophages and cytotoxic T cells.
+Figure 1.31 The function of T helper cells ( $T_h$ cells). $T_h$ cells are activated by binding to antigen-MHC class II complexes on the surface of APCs.
+By releasing stimulatory signals (cytokines), they induce the maturation of B cells and the activation of macrophages and cytotoxic T cells.

-Cytotoxic T cells (T_C cells) express the CD8 glycoprotein.
+Cytotoxic T cells ( $T_C$ cells) express the CD8 glycoprotein.
 They destroy cells infected with a virus (or other pathogens) and tumor cells.
 After recognizing a specific antigen-MHC class I complex, the activated T cell releases cytotoxins, such as perforin, which form pores in the target cell's plasma membrane.
 This allows water and another toxin called granulysin (a protease) to enter the target cell and kill it.

-Some T cells, known as memory T cells, persist for long term after an infection has resolved.
+Some T cells, known as memory T cells, persist for a long term after an infection has resolved.
 They constitute an immune system "memory" of past infections and quickly expand into large numbers of effector T cells upon re-exposure to their cognate antigen.
-They induce a faster, stronger immune response than the first time the immune system encountered the pathogen.
+They induce a faster and stronger immune response than the first time the immune system encountered the pathogen.